convo-lang/make-nextjs-supabase/context/app.md

 - manager - An account manager
 - admin - A super admin that can manage any account

-## Workflows
+## Requirements
-- Create Task - The user creates a task
-- Complete Task - The user marks a task as complete
+- User can download tasks as markdown file
+- User can add tasks
+- User can remove tasks
+- User can mark tasks as completed
+- User can archive tasks
+- User can share link to task
+- User can store detailed information about a task in markdown format
+  - Show include an edit a preview mode